younghyunseo/homepage/index.md

 Young-Hyun Seo is a research professor in School of Civil, Environmental and Architectural Engineering at the Korea University.
 He received a Ph.D. in Transportation Engineering in 2020 and a B.S. in Civil and Environmental Engineering in 2014 from Seoul National University.

-Young-Hyun Seo is a member of TRANSYSLAB, a research group leaded by Seungmo Kang.
+Young-Hyun Seo is a member of TRANSYSLAB, a research group led by Seungmo Kang who is a professor in School of Civil, Environmental and Architectural Engineering, Korea University.
 See the [TRANSYSLAB](https://transyslab.wordpress.com/) homepage.

 # Contact
 * Mailing address